kmamal/node-sdl/README.md

 ### window.restore()

-Restores the window so it's neither minimized nor maximized.
+Restores the window so it is neither minimized nor maximized.

 ### window.focused

 * `<boolean>`

-Will be `true` if the window has keyboard input.
+Is `true` if the window has keyboard input.

 ### window.focus()